Only the person pictured on the Tartan Card is authorized to spend money from that account.

 Documentation of Transactions and Quarterly Statements

-Receipts will be provided for all purchases or deposits at cashier attended stations, and for all deposits at Value Transfer Stations.
+Receipts will be provided for all purchases at cashier attended stations.

 Disclosure of Account Information to Third Parties